Morningside Heights: Health

-As of 2018, preterm births and births to teenage mothers in Community District 9 are lower than the city average, with 82 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.9 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
+As of 2018, preterm births and births to teenage mothers in Community District 9 were lower than the city average, with 82 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.9 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Community District 9 has a low population of residents who are uninsured.
 In 2018, this population was estimated to be 11%, slightly less than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Community District 9 is 0.008 mg/m3, more than the city average.
 Seventeen percent of Community District 9 residents are smokers, which is more than the city average of 14% of residents being smokers.
 In Community District 9, 21% of residents are obese, 10% are diabetic, and 29% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 25% of children are obese, compared to the citywide average of 20%.

 Eighty-eight percent of residents eat some fruits and vegetables every day, about the same as the city's average of 87%.
 In 2018, 83% of residents described their health as "good", "very good", or "excellent", more than the city's average of 78%.
 For every supermarket in Community District 9, there are 11 bodegas.